To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 External modules can perform two tasks:

-Adding references makes them available to the map()
+Adding references makes them available to the map() call using the

 specifying any annotation file.